SKBruck/voltdocs/_posts/2016-10-08-frequently-asked-questions.md

 Nearly any legal use is acceptable.
 You can learn more from our [terms of service](https://www.nsbasic.com/app/AppStudioTOS.txt).

+### Who can use it?

+Initially, just AppStudio users.
+If you're not an AppStudio user, please contact us if you would like to get early access.
+Note that the service is just launching and we're still likely to make changes to it.
+Contact us at <hello@voltcloud.io> for early access.

 ## AppStudio Users

-### Do I need to be an AppStudio user?

-Yes, for now.
-Soon, we’ll open up Volt to everyone.
-Contact us at <hello@voltcloud.io> for early access.

 ### How is this different from the AppStudio Server (nsbapp.com)?